Lynden Educators

 Jeremy Stepien, Director of Education

 With over ten years of experience in art education and administration, Jeremy has worked with art organizations throughout Milwaukee including the YMCA, RedLine, Milwaukee Art Museum, and Walker’s Point Center for the Arts.
 He joined the Lynden staff as director of education in April 2010.
 His experiences as a youth mentor, line therapist for children with autism, and art educator have contributed to his patient and responsive approach to teaching, one that encourages experimentation and discovery.
 Jeremy earned his BFA from MIAD in 1999 with a major in painting and a minor in drawing, and he continues to work in a variety of media in his home studio in Bay View.
-He has been active as a volunteer with Milwaukee Empty Bowls for nine years, and joined their board in 2011.
+He has been active as a volunteer with Milwaukee Empty Bowls for nine years, and he joined their board in 2011.
 Jeremy’s family enjoys urban homesteading, camping, canoeing and the arts.

 Anna Grosch, Education Implementor

 Anna Grosch is an art educator with a strong background in community-based curriculum and an affinity for urban education and social justice.
-After three years as Lynden's Graduate Fellow, she has joined our staff to to manage partnerships with schools and nonprofits, and to work directly with teachers at Lynden and in their classrooms.
+After three years as Lynden's Graduate Fellow, she has joined our staff to manage partnerships with schools and nonprofits, and to work directly with teachers at Lynden and in their classrooms.
 Grosch recently graduated from the University of Wisconsin-Milwaukee with a Master of Science in Art Education.
 Her research focused on community-based art education, museum education, and place-based learning.

 Claudia Orjuela, Bilingual Art and Nature Education Specialist

 Claudia Orjuela is an art educator who uses the arts as a vehicle for cultural integration and environmental awareness.
 During her time as a graduate fellow at Lynden, she was influenced by our critical place-based education mission and the potential of outdoor education.
 Orjuela’s multicultural background influences her practice of promoting diversity and awareness of critical issues through the arts.
-Born in Bogotá, Colombia, Orjuela earned her BFA at the University of Barcelona, Spain and her master’s degree at the University of Wisconsin-Milwaukee.
+Born in Bogotá, Colombia, Orjuela earned her BFA at the University of Barcelona, Spain, and her master’s degree at the University of Wisconsin-Milwaukee.

 Denice Niebuhr, Guest Educator